itsbenter/PortraitFrameVariations/README.md

 Be careful when typing as it requires the exact name.
 Don't worry too much because you can always set everything back to default.

 ### Hide NPC Heart Level Indicator
-Set 'Hide Heart Indicator' to true, indicated by having X marks.
+Set 'Hide Heart Indicator' to true, indicated by having X marks. <br>
 ![Config_HideHeartIndicator](Documentation/Config_HideHeartIndicator.png)

 | False ( ) | True (X) |